JBHGC/EveDiscordBot/README.md

 ## (Added to the main bot, still in private testing) The !TTS System:
 ### !tts:
--Currently Supports Multiple Users in the Same Call- Typing this command while in a Voice Channel, will have EveBot join your call and begin listening to your next messages.
+#### Currently Supports Multiple Users in the Same Call

+Typing this command while in a Voice Channel, will have EveBot join your call and begin listening to your next messages.

 Typing the command followed by an accent supported by Google's TTS will change the voice spoken for the person EveBot is listening to.

-Typing Links, Pinging another user and emotes will be automatically filtered depending on the contents of the messages.
+Typing Links, Emotes, and/or Pinging another user, will be automatically filtered depending on the contents of the messages.

 EveBot will then start speaking your messages out loud in the call.

 To end TTS service, simply typing "pickles" lower-case, one-word will stop TTS, and leave the call if you are the last person to use it.